israel-dryer/ttkbootstrap/docs/usage.rst

 .. note::

-    While all widgets are themed, not all have themed color styles available, such as ``ttk.PanedWindow`` or ``ttk.Scale``.
-Instead, these widgets are styled with the primary theme color.
+    While all widgets are themed, not all have themed color styles available, such as ``ttk.PanedWindow`` or the ``ttk.Scrollbar``.
+Instead, these widgets are styled with a default theme color.

 Style patterns